Pratheek0602/Darwin-Transfer-Learning/README.md

-Enhanced version of the ITUNet framework based on [SwanGeese Team's implementation](https://github.com/Yukiya-Umimi/ITUNet-for-PICAI-2022-Challenge) for the PICAI 2022 Challenge.
+Enhanced version of the ITUNet framework based on [Swangeese Team's implementation](https://github.com/Yukiya-Umimi/ITUNet-for-PICAI-2022-Challenge) for the PICAI 2022 Challenge.

 ## Enhancements Over Original Implementation